They Knew Too Much About Flying Saucers

 They Knew Too Much About Flying Saucers is a 1956 book by paranormal author Gray Barker.
-It was the first book to allege that "Men in Black" were covering up the existence of flying saucers.
+The book is notable as the first to allege that "Men in Black" were covering up the existence of flying saucers.

 Background

-In the summer of 1947, pilot Kenneth Arnold reported seeing objects that would come to be called Flying saucers; Arnold's report triggered a wave of copycat sightings.
-By 1949, authors like Frank Scully and Donald Keyhoe were suggesting that the Air Force knew more about the Saucers than they were publicly revealing.
+In the summer of 1947, pilot Kenneth Arnold reported seeing flying objects in Washington State that would eventually be called flying saucers; Arnold's report triggered a wave of similar flying saucer sightings.
+By 1949, authors including Frank Scully and Donald Keyhoe were suggesting that the Air Force knew more about the saucers than they were publicly revealing.

 In 1952, amateur UFO researcher Albert K. Bender founded the International Flying Saucer Bureau, the first major civilian UFO club.
 Gray Barker was a member.
 In October 1953, the group published the final issue of its newsletter, announcing the disbanding of the organization.
 The final issue reported that "The mystery of the flying saucers is no longer a mystery.
 The source is already known, but any information about this is being withheld by orders from a higher source."

 In April 1956, University Books of New York City published They Knew Too Much About Flying Saucers, Barker's dramatized account of his involvement with the IFSB.